-- Lightning Can Do Anything: Getting struck by lighting while holding a Kryptonian can apparently give you super powers, which include being able to travel by wire, absorb energy, and create lightning whips.
+- Lightning Can Do Anything: Getting struck by lightning while holding a Kryptonian can apparently give you superpowers, which include being able to travel by wire, absorb energy, and create lightning whips.

 - My God, What Have I Done?: Cat shows remorse about not putting limits on Leslie.

 - Mythology Gag: Leslie's rebirth as Livewire is the same as in her first appearance in Superman: The Animated Series, being struck by lightning channeled through a Kryptonian.
 Similarly, her defeat is also identical, being hosed down until she's rendered unconscious, and she's introduced ranting about hating Supergirl on her radio show, like the animated version was about Superman.

 - An aerial shot of Livewire travelling between lampposts down the same road looks like it could have been from The Flash (2014).

 - Noodle Incident: Supergirl says that she's been to twelve different planets in the past.
 It's unclear when this happened or what she did there, though apparently, she ate dessert on at least some of them.

 - Not Using the "Z" Word: Although Livewire is clearly a metahuman from both the DC Comics definition as well as that of Kreisberg/Berlanti's other foray into DC mythology, she is never referred to as such within the episode.